guga2002/AGRB.Optio.API/README.md

 **Usage**
 You can use any API client (e.g., Postman) to interact with the API.
 Below are some example endpoints you can use:

-GET /api/Merchants - Retrieve a list of all Merchants.\n
+GET /api/Merchants - Retrieve a list of all Merchants.<br>
-POST /api/Merchants - Create a new Merchant.
+POST /api/Merchants - Create a new Merchant.<br>
-GET /api/Transactions - Retrieve a list of all Transactions.
+GET /api/Transactions - Retrieve a list of all Transactions.<br>
-GET /api/Statistics - Retrive statistic details.
+GET /api/Statistics - Retrive statistic details.<br>
-GET /api/ExchangeRate - Retrieve a list of all ExchangeRate.
+GET /api/ExchangeRate - Retrieve a list of all ExchangeRate.<br>
-POST /api/Transaction - Create a new Transaction.
+POST /api/Transaction - Create a new Transaction.<br>
 For detailed API documentation and further usage examples, refer to the API documentation available at http://localhost:5000/swagger.